webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 If you need to reassess or rescope your crawl at any point after it has started, you can pause the running crawl.

 To pause a running crawl, click the *Pause* button.
-The crawl status will change from Running to Pausing as in-progress pages are completed, and then to Paused once the crawler is successful paused.
+The crawl status will change from *Running* to *Pausing* as in-progress pages are completed, and then to *Paused* once the crawler is successful paused.
 Paused crawls do not continue to accrue execution time.

 While a crawl is paused, it is possible to replay the pages crawled up to that point and to download the WACZ files from the *Latest Crawl* tab.

 To resume a paused crawl, simply click the *Resume* button.
-The crawl status will update from Resuming to Running to indicate that the crawler has started crawling again.
+The crawl status will update from *Resuming* to *Running* to indicate that the crawler has started crawling again.
 Any changes to the workflow settings will be applied in the the resumed crawl.

 ???+ Note
-    Paused crawls that are not resumed within 7 days of being paused are automatically stopped.
+    Paused crawls that are not resumed within 7 days of being paused are automatically updated to *Stopped*.
 Once stopped, the crawl is finished and can no longer be resumed.

 ## End a Crawl